OpenMLRL/CoMLRL/docs/content/docs/user-guide/reinforce-finetuning.md

 {{% /hint %}}

 ## MAGRPO

+An action-independent baseline can be added to reduce variance for REINFORCE methods.

 Multi‑Agent Group‑Relative Policy Optimization optimizes each agent with a group‑relative baseline computed among sibling joint actions at the same node.